Computing well-balanced spanning trees of unweighted networks: Methods

 Let a network be represented by an undirected connected graph $G=(V,E)$, where $V$ denotes the set of nodes of $G$ and $E$ denotes the set of edges of $G$.
-(Where necessary to make explicit that these sets represent graph $G$, we write $V_G$ and $E_G$.)
+Where necessary to make explicit that these sets represent the graph $G$, we write $V_G$ and $E_G$.
 The number of nodes equals $n=|V|$ and the number of edges equals $m=|E|$.
 We denote the average node degree as $\avg{k}=2m/n$.
-Furthermore, let $d_{ij}$ be the distance between the nodes $i,j\in V$, defined as the number of edges in the shortest paths between the nodes $i$ and $j$.
+Furthermore, let $d_{ij}$ be the distance between the nodes $i,j\in V$, defined as the number of edges in a shortest path between the nodes $i$ and $j$.
 Since the graph is undirected and connected, $d_{ij}=d_{ji}$ and $d_{ij}<\infty$.
 Therefore, the average distance between the nodes equals $\avg{d}=\frac{2}{n(n-1)}\sum_{i<j}d_{ij}$ and the maximum distance or diameter equals $d_{\rm max}=\max_{i<j}d_{ij}$.
-To measure the variability of the distances between the nodes, we also define the coefficient of variation as $c_d=\sigma_d/\avg{d}$, where $\sigma_d$ is the standard deviation of the distances.
+In order to measure the variability of the distances between the nodes, we also define the coefficient of variation as $c_d=\sigma_d/\avg{d}$, where $\sigma_d$ is the standard deviation of distances.
+The coefficient of variation $c_d$ is a measure of the dispersion of a probability distribution, where the distributions with $c_d<1$ are considered low-variance distributions, while those with $c_d>1$ are considered high-variance distributions.

-Below we describe different algorithms for computing a spanning tree of an undirected connected graph.
+Below, we describe different algorithms for computing a spanning tree of an undirected connected graph.
 In the case of a disconnected graph consisting of more than one connected component, the algorithms should be applied to each of the connected components separately.
-For a more extensive discussion of the algorithms, reader is referred to classical graph theory literature~\citep{Bol98} or network science literature~\citep{Bar16,New18c}.
+Implementation of these algorithms is provided by most standard network analysis libraries.
+For a more extensive discussion on the differences between the algorithms, we refer the reader to classical graph theory literature~\cite{Bol98} or network science literature~\cite{New18c,Bar16}.